 - SETT-2017-13SP, Organizaciones exentas de impuestos afectadas por los huracanes Harvey e Irma recibirán alivio tributario

-- Notice 2017-49, Hurricane Harvey and Hurricane Irma Disaster Relief
+- Notice 2017-49 (PDF), Hurricane Harvey and Hurricane Irma Disaster Relief

 Disaster relief information for charitable organizations